gira93/darker-signs/mother/base_rootfs/readme.txt

 Using tools.
 When you connect to a server and you have the correct tool, you'll see a message "[Tool] armed and ready!".
-Defensive tool are automatically launched, hacking or cracking tools need to be launched manually by typing the name of the tool in the "password" field
+Defensive tool are automatically launched, hacking or cracking tools need to be launched manually by typing the name of the tool at the right moment (refer to the tool description on the store page).

-Examples:
-You try connecting to test.com at port 21, it asks for user and password, you don't have any tool available.
-Later you buy "rootbreaker", if you try reconnecting to test.com you'll see "rootbreaker armed and ready!".
-Now you can type a username (try "admin" or "root" if you don't know a specific one) and "rootbreaker" as password.
-It will crack the account for you and also give you the clear text password for later use!
+Have fun!